cybertronai/simplified-dally-model/README.md

   distance from the core.

 ## Cost model (what is priced)
-Every write is followed by a read, every arithmetic instruction involves a read, hence sufficient to only consider reads.
+Every write is followed by a read, every arithmetic instruction involves a read, hence we absorb every cost into associated read.

 - **Reads are priced.** The cost of a read is the Manhattan distance from the core to the cell being read.